nikogenix/weather_app/README.md

     -   [ ] performance
 -   [ ] bugs
     -   [ ] "Maximum update depth exceeded" warning [1] in the clock from the date picker, when holding down the mouse and dragging for an extended amount of time and [2] in the weather graphs, when hovering
+    -   [ ] continuously pressing up/down arrow keys while focused on a numerical input from the settings will freeze the app momentarily and update the values with a delay; only affects the keyboard, while on-screen arrows from the input work normally

 <p align="right">(<a href="#readme-top">back to top</a>)</p>